mdavis-xyz/mdavis.xyz/pages/diagonal-dispatch/content.md

 Even if an asset such as a solar farm or battery is able to adjust its power output within seconds, AEMO requires that they take the entire 5 minute period to do so.
 This leads to an economically significant reduction in profit.
-Therefore academic researchers and investors should account for this diagonal dispatch constraint in their modelling.
+Therefore academic researchers and investors looking at Australia's NEM should account for this diagonal dispatch constraint in their modelling.

 This topic is one chapter of my [masters thesis](../masters-thesis).